 In most cases, the Printer Paper and Drawing Sheet sizes should be the same.

 In X5 and prior products you need to set the printer paper and the Printer on this dialog as well.

 - Make sure the Drawing Scale is set at a 1 to 1 scale.

 It is important not to change this, as the drawing scale is set when you send individual views to the layout.

-For more information about drawing scale as well as line weight scaling, see Article 705 in this database: How to use the line weight scaling options
+For more information about drawing scale as well as line weight scaling, click the Help button at the bottom of this dialog.

-- Click OK to apply your settings to this layout file and close the Page Setup dialog.
+- Click OK to apply your settings to this layout file and close the Drawing Sheet Setup dialog.

 To create a layout border